Skip to Content

 Which one would be best — fixed blade or folding?

 A tactical folding knife has an inevitable and inherent mechanical weakness at the folding point.
 It is thus likely to break under stresses that would pose no problem for a tactical fixed blade.
-The advantage of a folding blade is that it can be carried in a pocket for concealment and weight reduction (no sheath).

 Given that we’re discussing a combat knife — not a self-defense knife — I consider the concealment advantage extremely minor.
 More important is the slower deployment of a folding knife.